Visualize Colors

 Figure 6: Two bar charts with custom colors specified according to RGB values.

 A second way to represent RGB colors closely follows the structure of computer memory.
 Internally, computers store and process information with binary digits, 0 and 1, which represent off and on states for an electronic switch, the transistor.
-Describing long strings of zeros and ones to map colors from computer memory to a computer monitor is tedious and takes much space.
-Computer memory is more efficiently described by hexadecimal or HEX notation.
+Describing long strings of zeros and ones to map colors from computer memory to a computer monitor is tedious and takes up a lot of space.
+Computer memory is more efficiently described in hexadecimal (HEX) notation.

-Digits that vary from 0 through 9 then A through F to span 16 digits`, but where our usual Base 10 number 15 is represented with an F for the hexadecimal Base 16.
+Digits that vary from 0 through 9, then A through F to span 16 digits, where our usual Base 10 number 15 is represented with an F for the hexadecimal Base 16.

 As illustrated in Figure 7, hexadecimal notation is much more compact than binary notation.
 Express our usual number 15 with a single hexadecimal digit F in place of the four binary digits 1111.